Public Member Functions | Private Attributes

 class SmartPointer< T, P >

-Note that a smart pointer can handle constness of an object, i.e. a SmartPointer<const ABC> really behaves as if it were a pointer to a constant object (disallowing write access when dereferenced), while SmartPointer<ABC> is a mutable pointer.
+This class correctly handles const-ness of an object, i.e., a SmartPointer<const T> really behaves as if it were a pointer to a constant object (disallowing write access when dereferenced), while SmartPointer<T> is a mutable pointer.

 Constructor & Destructor Documentation